safe-global/safe-docs/pages/safe-core-sdk/api-kit.md

 First of all, we need to create an `EthAdapter`, which contains all the required utilities for the SDKs to interact with the blockchain.
 It acts as a wrapper for [web3.js](https://web3js.readthedocs.io/) or [ethers.js](https://docs.ethers.org/v6/) Ethereum libraries.

-Depending on the library used by the Dapp, there are two options:
+Depending on the library used by the dapp, there are two options:

 - [Create an `EthersAdapter` instance](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit/src/adapters/ethers)
 - [Create a `Web3Adapter` instance](https://github.com/safe-global/safe-core-sdk/tree/main/packages/protocol-kit/src/adapters/web3)